Payments

 How do I set up and tap and go?

 Tap and go is automatic with a contactless-enabled payment card.
 With a smartphone, you must first add your card to your phone’s wallet app.
 Open the app and follow instructions for adding your card.
 Typically, that means inputting your name, card number, expiration date and security code.
-Again, newer innovations like Tap on Own Device will help speed up those processes in the future.

 Once your bank verifies the information, which should take seconds, it will be added to your wallet.
 You can add multiple cards to your wallet but designate one as your default.